Labs64/PluginPass/README.txt

 == Description ==

-PluginPass is a *WordPress License Manager* backed by [Labs64 NetLicensing](https://netlicensing.io "Software License Management") that makes it easy to control the use and monetize your WordPress plugins and themes.
+Easily control the use and monetize your WordPress plugins and themes using PluginPass - a *WordPress License Manager* backed by [Labs64 NetLicensing](https://netlicensing.io "Software License Management").

 The Plugin is designed to be easy-to-use, which you easily define as a dependency to your plugin or theme, so this takes care of the plugin’s & theme’s features activation and validation.